-However, within the H.264 codec there are a number of different versions of implementations.
+However, within the H.264 codec, there are a number of different versions of implementations.
 These are known as profiles.
 The “baseline” profile can be decoded by older devices with lower processing power, while “main” and “high” profiles won’t work on these platforms.

 If you plan to target older models of devices for iOS live streaming (like iPhone 3G), we recommend the H.264 Baseline profile, level 3.1.
-However, these devices are getting rarer everyday.
+However, these devices are getting rarer every day.
 If you intend to reach users of the iPhone 4 and later models, the H.264 Main 3.1 profile will provide better quality.

-Finally, video format also relates to the delivery method.
+Finally, the video format also relates to the delivery method.
 In the past, Adobe-developed RTMP (Real Time Messaging Protocol), which streams flash video, was the dominant delivery method for all live streams.
 It’s still the gold-standard for delivering live streams to your streaming host.

 However, as we’ve noted, iOS live streaming doesn’t support Flash.
 They need a different format of video delivered from your host to viewers.
 That means that a new format needed to be developed when iPhones were first released.

 In the coming years, HLS will likely be replaced by MPEG-DASH.
-This new delivery method is also based on HTTP, but has several advantages over HLS.
+This new delivery method is also based on HTTP but has several advantages over HLS.
 For example, it is codec agnostic, which means that any codec—H.264, H.265, Vp9, Vp10, etc.—is supported.

 However, MPEG-DASH is still a future technology.
-To reach iOS devices for the time being, you should use HLS.
+To reach iOS devices, for the time being, you should use HLS.